-FETPROACT-EIC-05-
+FETPROACT-EIC-05- Members of consortium

-2019, FETPROACT-
+2019, FETPROACT- agreement, in principle

-EIC-06-2019,
+EIC-06-2019, agreement.

 FETPROACT-EIC-07-

 2020 , FETPROACT-

 EIC-08-2020

-Members of consortium are required to conclude a consortium agreement, in principle prior to the signature of the grant agreement.
+m are required to conclude a consortium le prior to the signature of the grant programme section on Future and Emerging Technologies (FET) have legal value.

-Any call conditions for this topic are included in this work programme section for information.
+&lt;sup>36 Any call conditions for this topic are included in this work programme section for information.
 Only the call conditions in the work programme section on Future and Emerging Technologies (FET) have legal value.

 Any call conditions for this topic are included in this work programme section for information.
-Only the call conditions in the work programme section on Future and Emerging Technologies (FET) have legal value.
+Only the call conditions in the work